MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-teams-at-scale.md

 We're building a solution to allow admins to deploy and manage teams at scale.

-## Deploy teams at scale
+## Deploying teams at scale

-You use PowerShell to deploy teams at scale.
-Here's an overview of what's available today, what's coming soon, and what we're planning for the near future.
+Here's an overview of the capabilities available today, what's coming soon, and what we're planning for the near future.

 |Available today  |Available soon  |In the future  |
 |---------|---------|---------|